Skip to content

 Should I Start With Go, Python, Or Node?

-Start with Go unless you have a real reason not to.
-Choose Node/TypeScript for the main supported non-Go path.
+Choose Node/TypeScript as the main supported non-Go path.
 Choose Python when the plugin stays local to the repo and your team is already Python-first.

 What Is The Simplest Python Setup?